 “That’s what we adore about Jessica, she’s always helping the community and we wanted to return the favor,” says Sandy Huseby.

 Photo: Jessica Roberson, her stepson Zach, daughter Emma Rae, and husband Justin.

 Orange County, California, based on Crummack Huseby Property Management, Inc., manages many diverse HOA’s and master-planned communities in Southern California.
-They have added value to communities by working with HOAs, homebuilders, and land developers through their collaborative and customized approach.
+Through their collaborative and customized approach, they have added value to communities by working with HOAs, homebuilders, and land developers.
 Crummack Huseby’s personalized philosophy to community management has allowed them to successfully discover and develop one-of-a-kind programs for new and existing communities.
 They offer professional business planning, governance, community management, financial only management, planning, and forecasting services for community associations.
 They also have been recognized as One of the Best Places to Work by the Orange County Business Journal in 2015, 2016, and 2017.
 Founders Sandy Huseby and Margo Crummack each have more than 30 years of experience in Common Interest Development (CDI) management.
-Crummack Huseby Property Management obtained an AAMC® Accreditation status, which highlights their focus and commitment to deliver total customer satisfaction.
+Crummack Huseby Property Management obtained an AAMC® Accreditation status, which highlights its focus and commitment to delivering total customer satisfaction.
 If you would like to learn more about Crummack Huseby Property Management Inc., they look forward to learning about your community and understanding your needs and how they can best support your community.